 The risk assessment focuses on a number of key areas, including:

-The sensitivity of the investigative risk assessment is in accordance with that established by s.5B Child Protection (Working with Children) Act 2012, initially articulated by Supreme Court Justice CJ Young: “What one is looking for is whether, in all the circumstances, there is a real and appreciable risk in the sense of a risk that is greater than the risk of any adult preying on a child.”
+The sensitivity of the investigative risk assessment is in accordance with that established by s.5B Child Protection (Working with Children) Act 2012, initially articulated by Justice CJ Young: “What one is looking for is whether, in all the circumstances, there is a real and appreciable risk in the sense of a risk that is greater than the risk of any adult preying on a child.”

-If the investigator assesses based on available information that the respondent poses a real and appreciable risk, the local diocesan leadership may implement temporary safety measures with advice from the Office of Safeguarding investigator.
+If the investigator assesses based on available information that the respondent poses a real and appreciable risk, the local diocesan leadership will implement temporary safety measures with advice from the Office of Safeguarding investigator.

 Temporary safety measures